 - No person may store or use programs on college-owned systems which violate or hamper another person's use of computing resources.
 Examples of such programs are ones which attempt to obtain another user's password, acquire another user's files, circumvent system security measures, crash the computer system, harass users, etc. The devising and/or spreading of computer viruses is expressly forbidden.

 - The use of computer games is strictly prohibited on college-owned microcomputers, except as assignments for courses in which the student is registered.
 Users of MathLAN should consult the Mathematics Department regarding the games policy on MathLAN systems.

-- Every user is expected to use the computing facilities in a manner which does not infringe upon use of those facilities by other people and which does not waste "soft" resources (e.g., computer time) or "hard'' resources (e.g., paper, disk space, documentation materials).
+- Every user is expected to use the computing facilities in a manner which does not infringe upon the use of those facilities by other people and which does not waste "soft" resources (e.g., computer time) or "hard'' resources (e.g., paper, disk space, documentation materials).
 The printing of multiple copies of a document is forbidden.

 - Anyone wishing to send a mass, unsolicited e-mail to others on campus need prior approval by the appropriate department(s).

 Specifically, someone who wishes to send an e-mail to all students on campus should make a request to the Office of Student Services (x3700).